XiaoTaoWang/Project-Euler/README.rst

 ***********
 I heard about Project Euler completely by accident.
 I was fascinated by the beauty features of amicable numbers, and there happened to be a related problem(`Problem 21 <https://projecteuler.net/problem=21>`_) distributed by Project Euler.
+However, what I have learned is far beyond what I expected.
-Project Euler shows a new world to me, a world of mathematics and algorithm, full of unknowns and miracles.
+A new world is open for me, a world of mathematics and algorithm, full of unknowns and miracles.
 It's so attractive that I can't stop myself exporing it.

 In the beginning, I just solved those problems and uploaded my Python solutions named with the official problem indices.
 However, as I approached, I found the problems are not independent